Restructuring and insolvency in the United States: overview

 Both of these types of liability are rare.

-Where affiliates are in bankruptcy, such as a parent and a subsidiary, the bankruptcy estates are treated as separate.
-However, the bankrupt estates of affiliates are usually jointly administered.
-The primary effect is that the same docket is used for convenience.
+Where both affiliates are debtors, such as a parent and a subsidiary, the bankruptcy estates are treated as separate and their assets and liabilities remain separate, unless they are substantively consolidated (see below).
+However, for convenience, the bankruptcy cases will be jointly administered so that the same docket is used for both cases.

 There are also "control group" state and federal liability statutes that hold a parent liable for certain claims against its subsidiaries.
 These include certain environmental, pension, labour and tax claims, including claims in bankruptcy.